ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If 1 should die to-night,
+My friends would look upon my quiet
+face
+Before thev laid it in its resting-place.
-i had left it almost
+And deem that deatli had left it almost
 fair :
 And laying snow-white llowers
 against my hair.